 Where relevant, develop guidelines, best practices and tools appropriate for the Arctic to promote and strengthen cost-effective, safe and environmentally sound removal and disposal of ALDFG in accordance with IMO recommendations as outlined in paragraphs 39-45 on Recovery of ALDFG within the FAO Voluntary Guidelines for the Marking of Fishing Gear.
 Consider including all relevant sectors, including boaters and aquaculture operators, in promotion of relevant schemes in the Arctic for reporting and removal practices.

-Identify hotspot areas of abandoned, lost and otherwise discarded fishing gear (ALDFG) through mapping of snagging sites or historic dumping grounds working with other initiatives, research programmes and with ﬁshing organisations
+Identify hotspot areas of ALDFG through mapping of snagging sites or historic dumping grounds working with other initiatives, research programmes and with ﬁshing organisations.

 Note: Should this be divided into two or more actions?
 How does this relate to Research Actions (e.g. 5)?